 - You may want to add some more broth when you reheat any leftovers.
 The noodles will soak up a lot of the liquid when the soup is stored in the refrigerator.

-- For an even heartier texture, you can add a couple more broken lasagna noodles (10 total).
+- For an even heartier texture (to be like “lazy lasagna”), you can add a couple more broken lasagna noodles (10 total).
 My husband actually prefers it this way.

 - If you feel the need for some more colour in the dish, it’s great with a few handfuls of baby spinach stirred in with the ricotta after pressure cooking.